bshapka/life-in-sql/README.md

 ## About Life
 For information about the game, see [About Life](https://github.com/bshapka/life-in-x/blob/main/ABOUT_LIFE.md).
-For information about tne creator of the game, see [About John Conway](https://github.com/bshapka/life-in-x/blob/main/ABOUT_CONWAY.md).
+For information about the creator of the game, see [About John Conway](https://github.com/bshapka/life-in-x/blob/main/ABOUT_CONWAY.md).

 ## Running the Project
 The following is a set of recommended directions for running the project.
 Note that these directions assume an SQLite3